The Three Passes Trek is reputedly the second toughest trek in Nepal after the Dhaulagiri Circuit.

 If time permits, this trek will also include Ama Dablam (6812m) base camp 4600m, Chukung Ri 5546m and Gokyo Ri 5357m.

 Starting 9 November 2022.
 For up to date reports, please tune in to Chan Joon Yee’s Facebook.
 Below is a virtual tour planned for 2020.
-The actual trek may vary slightly.
+I completed the trek in 16 days in 2022.
+The actual trek is documented here.